andreaseger/master_presentation/slides/slide00-0.md

-# Automated Verification of Job Classification
+# Automated Verification of Job Classifications

 **or**